-Through countless interviews with himself and other former members of the cult, you realize just how devastating this environment was for them – leaving most of them with absolutely no hope of ever having a normal life.
+Through countless interviews with himself and other former cult members, you realize just how devastating this environment was for them.
+With no education and a truly traumatic upbringing, they are left with little hope of a normal life.

 If documentaries about cults interest you, then Children of God needs to make your list!

-Prophet’s Prey takes an inside look at the Fundamentalist Church of Latter Day Saints (FLDS) that leader Warren Jeffs has been controlling for decades.
+Prophet’s Prey takes an inside look at the Fundamentalist Church of Latter Day Saints (FLDS), a cult that leader Warren Jeffs has controlled for decades.

-Infamous for polygamy and child brides, this cult is an offshoot of Mormonism, bringing to it even more controversy than their disturbing and illegal activities.
+Infamous for polygamy and child brides, this cult is an offshoot of Mormonism, filled with controversy and disturbing, illegal activities.

-This documentary is as fascinating as it is disturbing and definitely one that needs to be watched if you’re trying to get your fill of cults and their power to destroy lives.
+This documentary is as fascinating as it is disturbing.
+It’s definitely one to watch if you want to get your fill of cults and their power to destroy lives.

 Prophet’s Prey is a Showtime documentary, so if you don’t have Showtime but want to give it a try, you can get a free 7-day trial from Amazon Prime here → Showtime 7-Day Free Trial.